Sean Dyche on 'positive realities' for Burnley in 2020, the progression of Dwight McNeil and Nick Pope and facing Fulham

 Live Renault Super Sunday

-"On a personal level, in the original lockdown, I live in two places and actually, it was quite refreshing to have a break from football with family like I had.
+"On a personal level, I live in two places and it was quite refreshing to have a break from football with family like I had.
 With it all on pause, I didn't have to worry about signing anyone or selling anyone because you couldn't do any of that.
 I didn't have to worry about winning a game, I didn't have to worry about much apart from getting on the bike, doing a bit of gardening and having a larger shandy.

 "So the early part of the year was strangely refreshing in my world.
 I didn't need to be refreshed, I just found it refreshing and a bit of quality time with the family as well.
 A bizarre but interesting year and hopefully we can shake it off over time when the health of the nation improves and look back on it as a strange anomaly in our lives."